 After the operation, you’ll need to stay in the hospital for about a week to heal before you go home to recover.

 You get radiation treatments a few days at a time over several weeks.
-You might get it before surgery to shrink a tumor to make it easier to remove, or after surgery to kill any cancer cells left behind.It can also help relieve some of the symptoms of lung cancer, like pain or bleeding.
+You might get it before surgery to shrink a tumor to make it easier to remove, or after surgery to kill any cancer cells left behind.
+Some people get it in combination with chemotherapy.